 3. Don’t be deterred by dress sizing.
 Some gowns will have European designer sizing, while others are nowhere near the typical size you have in your closet.
 Wedding gowns are their own category with layers of tulle and lining, and lace and other material that fits much differently than you think.

 5. Set a REALISTIC budget.
 By that, I mean, if you are leaning toward Galia Lahav or Inbal Dror, be sure that your max budget can accommodate that.
+I don’t recommend even trying on dresses that are outside of our budget, because you miiiiiight just fall in love with them.

 6. Don’t be afraid to break tradition!
 Try on some nontraditional colors!
 Or maybe you’re not intimidated at the thought of purchasing a used wedding gown.
 Sites like stillwhite.com and preownedweddingdresses.com feature good-as-new condition gowns for half the price of what the owner paid!
 There’s some bargaining room here, too.
 Buying from a designer trunk show or sample sale (purchasing a dress as is- maybe it’s been on the rack for while) can also save you money!
 You can even find some unique wedding dress finds at non-bridal shops.
-(I found my elopement dress at Macy’s on sale!)
+(I found my elopement dress at Macy’s… on sale!)

 7. Determine your venue’s dress code.
 Will you need to purchase a lace shawl or piece to be church appropriate?
 Will a long train and cathedral length veil make sense for an outdoor ceremony with lots of natural foliage and terrain?